What Is WordPress

 Even though basic common sense would suggest that both these sites should be the same, they’re not.

 In fact, they’re very different.
-Here’s what is WordPress when looking at the .org vs .com:
+Here’s what WordPress is when looking at the .org vs .com:

-- WordPress.com is a fully commercialized online platform.
+• WordPress.com is a fully commercialized online platform.

-- WordPress.org is the open source software project that we’ve been describing above.
+• WordPress.org is the open source software project that we’ve been describing above.

-So, what is WordPress.com?
 WordPress.com was created as a solution for people who don’t necessarily want to deal with the raw WordPress software on their own but instead would prefer to have someone handle it for them.
 So, what you do get with WordPress.com is the ability to create an account – your user profile – and then use a simplified version of WordPress that’s already been preinstalled on the platform’s servers.
-You can create a website that way quicker than with standard WordPress, but you also give up some of the functionality (unless you’re willing to pay a small fee).
-Here’s more info on the differences between WordPress.com and WordPress.org.
+You can create a website that way quicker than with standard WordPress, but customization, server-level control, and some advanced workflows still differ from self-hosted WordPress.org.

 In short, we recommend the WordPress.org version to most people.